ThemeFuse/Unyson/README.md

 # Unyson Framework

-[Unyson](http://unyson.themefuse.com/) is a framework for [WordPress](http://wordpress.org/) that facilitates development of a theme.
+[Unyson](http://unyson.themefuse.com/) is a framework for [WordPress](http://wordpress.org/) that facilitates the development of a theme.

 This framework was created from the ground up by the team behind [ThemeFuse](http://themefuse.com/) from the desire to empower developers to build outstanding WordPress themes fast and easy.

-To get started, check out http://unyson.themefuse.com/!
+To get started, check out the [Scratch Theme](https://github.com/ThemeFuse/Scratch-Theme).

 If you are not a developer, please use the [Unyson plugin page](https://wordpress.org/plugins/unyson/) on WordPress.org.